Georgetown's Environmental History Group in 2014.

 "'Thirsty Sugar Lands': Dam Building and Irrigation in Southeastern Puerto Rico, 1898-1935."
 Universidad de Puerto Rico, Río Piedras.
 August, 2016.

 Robynne came to Georgetown in 2011.
 Her research focuses on the intersection of the environment and the Cold War.
-Her dissertation, which she is currently researching, will examine the history of uranium mining and milling in North America (Canada and the U.S.) and the Soviet Union from 1945 to 1985, using and building upon approaches from environmental history, diplomatic history, and international comparative history.
-Her dissertation research is supported by awards from the SSRC and SSHRC.
+Her dissertation, which she is currently writing, will examine the history of uranium mining and milling in North America (Canada and the U.S.) and the Soviet Union from 1945 to 1985, using and building upon approaches from environmental history, diplomatic history, and international comparative history.
+Her dissertation research is supported by awards from the SSRC, SSHRC, and ASEH.

 - Nuclear Proliferation International History Project Nuclear Bootcamp, University of Roma Tre and the Machiavelli Center for Cold War Studies, Rome, Italy: 2013